-The structure was severally damaged by a storm nearly two years ago which caught the eye of citizens and area visitors.
+The structure was severely damaged by a storm nearly two years ago, which caught the eye of citizens and area visitors.
 The windmill was in need of significant repairs prior to the storm, but gained attention when the vanes were torn apart by the storm.

 Constructed in 1709-1710, the windmill is located on private land owned by the Catholic Diocese of Montreal and it represents Pointe-Claire as it is the city’s logo.